AndreaGiuliani-Git/Airport_Costumers_Manager/README.md

 ## HOW TO TEST
 git pull https://github.com/AndreaGiuliani-Git/airport_software.git

-*Notice: test with any IDE and running Tester.java*
+*Notice: test with IDE and running Tester.java*